AliceO2Group/Control/coconut/doc/coconut_configuration_show.md

 The configuration show command returns the most recent configuration revision for the specified component and entry.
-It can also return a specific revision, requested with the --timestamp/-t flag

 ```
 coconut configuration show <component> <entry> [flags]